 With page load speed in mind, our goal should be to make any images used on a page as small as possible.
 This is done either in dimensions or file size.

-Since thumbnails achieve size savings from both of these ways, they one of the most valuable assets available to speed up page load times.
+Since thumbnails achieve size savings in both of these ways, they are one of the most valuable assets available to speed up page load times.

 Creating Image Thumbnails in cPanel